Dr. Simone Vigod wins 7th annual Royal-Mach-Gaensslen Prize

 She said it is difficult to know whether mental health problems that appear during pregnancy started beforehand.
 Early adulthood “is an age when many women start to experience mental illness, and pregnancy can add stresses such as unplanned pregnancy or financial worries.”
 Furthermore, she said it was long thought that women with existing serious mental illnesses such as schizophrenia “did not have a reproductive life,” but, in fact, about half do have children.

-Dr. Vigod has conducted studies using epidemiologic databases to determine the extent of mental health problems.
-She says about one-fifth of women experience mental health problems during pregnancy, but only about one-fifth of that group get some form of treatment.
-The lack of treatment may be due to several factors, including stigma, shame, guilt, and lack of access to treatment.
+Research by Dr. Vigod and others has shown that about one-fifth of women experience mental health problems during pregnancy, but only about one-fifth of that group get some form of treatment.
+The lack of treatment may be due to several factors, including stigma, shame, guilt, and lack of access.

 She is also using online therapies for women who might not have access to therapists because of their location or because the stigma associated with therapy makes them hesitant.
 At Women’s College Hospital in Toronto, she started “Mother Matters,” an online psychotherapy group guided by a therapist.
 Women can sign on any time, discuss their issues with each other, all in a supportive, anonymous setting.

 Vigod believes that helping women during this unique phase of life also helps whole families.
+Research has shown that a mother’s mental illness can affect the baby, other children, and the family dynamic.
 “If we improve the mental health of mothers, we also improve the health of everyone across the generations.”